kazabooboo/gizra.com/app/_posts/2016-06-16-faithful-elm-amazing-router.md

 Same with the `init` function: I had to change the signature from `init : ( Model, Cmd Msg )` to `init : Result String Int -> (Model, Cmd Msg)`.
 Nothing too dramatic, but I preferred avoiding it.

-This is where I believe Elm router URL's approach shines.
+This is where I believe Elm route URL's approach shines.
 The `init` and `update` function can remain exactly as they were, while we can add our routing needs via a completely [separate](https://github.com/Gizra/elm-spa-example/blob/1.0.0/src/elm/App/Router.elm) set of functions.
 This makes the addition of routing consistent with my experience of building the app one step at a time, and knowing that what went into it is stable, solid, and most likely not to change if there are no new requirements.